UniversalDependencies/docs/_say/feat/Aspect.md

 ### <a name="Imp">`Imp`</a>: imperfect

-Zaar: The imperfect marks an unbounded process or state, seen from the point of view of its unfolding and not as a bounded or completed event.
+Zaar: The imperfect denotes a state or an unbounded process.
 It can be used in any temporal context, past, present or future.
 The inflection follows the pattern "pronoun+_yáː_".

 #### Example